jesselansdown/jesselansdown.github.io/research.md

 <details>
 <summary>
 12.&nbsp;
-Rational Delsarte designs and Galois fusions of association schemes.
+Rational Delsarte designs and Galois fusions of association schemes,
+<i>submitted</i>.
 With William J. Martin.
 (<i>See <a href="https://arxiv.org/pdf/2406.06991.pdf">arXiv</a> or <font color="#2a7ae2">abstract.</font></i>)
 </summary>